walaj/svaba/README.md

 ## *SvABA* - Structural variation and indel analysis by assembly

-[Pronounced sah-bah.
-This project was formerly "Snowman"]
+[This project was formerly "Snowman"]

 **License:** [GNU GPLv3][license]